msmolyakov/awesome-waves/README.md

 - [node-docker-image](https://github.com/wavesplatform/node-docker-image) - Docker Image for Waves Platform node.
 Supports MAINNET, TESTNET and CUSTOM networks.
 - [chaincmp](https://github.com/wavesplatform/gowaves/blob/master/cmd/chaincmp) - Utility to compare blockchains on a different nodes.
 - [Node Tools extension](https://github.com/msmolyakov/waves-node-tools-extension) - Waves Node extension to allow miner to automate payouts for its lessors and to receive notifications about mining progress.
+- [Nodes on map](http://waves-nodes-map.ikardanov.com/) - All nodes of the Waves Mainnet on the world map.

 ## Built on Waves

 ### Catalogs

+- [Waves on DappRadar](https://dappradar.com/rankings/protocol/waves) - Waves dApps published on the DappRadar.
 - [dAppOcean](https://www.dappocean.io/) - Ecosystem of decentralized applications based on the Waves blockchain.
 - [WavesDapp](https://wavesdapp.com/) - List of games and projects built on Waves.

 ### Games
+- [NyanCat: The Crypto Race](https://nyancat.io/) - Build your own Nyan Cat collection, race against other players and get your reward in weekly Leaderboards with the prize fund up to $2000!
 - [Shadow Era](http://www.shadowera.com/) - Shadow Era is a free to play online collectible trading card game for iOS, Android, PC and Mac.
 - [Coin Flip](https://www.coin-flip.io/) - Choose the coin side, make a bet and see if you are lucky.
 - [Dice Roller](https://www.dice-roller.io/) - Choose the dice sides, make a bet and see if you are lucky.